Skip to main content

 SELECT 1

-You can mix __source__ and __ref__ mocks in the same test.
-As long as every leaf dependency is satisfied (either by a source mock, a ref mock, or by being in the expected chain), the test resolves.
+You can mix __source__, __ref__, and __seed__ mocks in the same test.
+As long as every leaf dependency is satisfied (either by a source mock, a ref mock, a seed mock, or by being in the expected chain), the test resolves.

 Multiple expected models